EC2 Instance Lifecycle Overview

 - After the instance is launched, it enters into the running state

-- Charges are incurred for each second, with a one-minute minimum, that the instance running is running, even if the instance remains idle
+- Charges are incurred for each second, with a one-minute minimum, that the instance is running, even if the instance remains idle

 Instance Start & Stop (EBS-backed instances only)